Expedition Essequibo: The Guyana Grind

 The wildest corners of the earth are vivid in biodiversity.
 From the tree tops to the river bed, the jungle of south america is cast with colorful birds, ant eaters, giant otters, sloths, daunting creepy crawlies, jaguars, and creatures that are technically fish, but could be considered as monsters.
 Guyana is predominantly covered by untouched rainforest, with over 80% of its landmass consisting of tropical jungle.
 It is considered one of the most heavily forested nations in the world.
 If there was ever a setting, this would be it.

-“The river looks almost prehistoric.
+The river looks almost prehistoric.
 There are massive rapids, big pools, and deep bends.
-A giant fish you will remember for a lifetime can happen at any time.”
+A giant fish to remember can happen at anytime.

 Nick shares that extreme fishing demands focus- anything can happen in an instant.
 This is the polar opposite from bluefill fishing grandpas farm back home.
 The energy output requires physical strength to be casting large baits, fishing aggressively, and handling big gear all day.
 The climate is very warm and staying hydrated is an absolute-must.

-“Going on an expedition like this is daunting at first, but it is much more doable than people expect.”
+Going on an expedition like this is daunting at first, but it is much more doable than people expect.

 Big fish are great, but it is the isolation and experience in itself that Nick appreciates as well.
 No cell service, the sounds of nature, the freshest air, and connecting with the stillness of the most wild corner of the earth- there is a piece of enlightenment with it.
 After an adventure like this and having an authentic experience in this far away land, meeting great people, locals and other guides along the way, Nick views it also as a mental reset from the busy world.